 A well-written script not only presents a great story, but also gives a clear blueprint to the director, technical and design teams, and the actors, but a poorly written script can hide an otherwise compelling story and forfeit your chances of seeing your project succeed.

-If you’d like help honing your script into a sharp, clear, concise document that allows others to bring your vision to the screen or stage, a critique or mentorship with Matthew Arkin could be an excellent investment.
+If you’d like help honing your script into a sharp, clear, concise document that allows others to bring your vision to the screen or stage, please request a consultation through the form below.

 Components of a script critique

 - One-hour phone consultation to discuss in detail your use of dialogue, act and story structure, character development, and description of action

 Matthew Arkin is a writer, actor, director, professor, and erstwhile attorney who brings a lifetime of storytelling expertise to his role as Head Story Editor for My Two Cents Editing.
 He has been immersed in the exploration of character, plot, and motivation since he began acting professionally at the age of eight.
 He holds a BA with honors in English from Wesleyan University and a JD from Fordham Law School.
 Matthew has taught at the world-renowned HB Studio in New York City, and the Actors Studio in Los Angeles.
 He currently directs the Acting Intensive Program at South Coast Repertory’s Theatre Conservatory in Costa Mesa, California, and is an adjunct professor at Chapman University’s Dodge College of Film and Media Arts, where he teaches visual storytelling and film production.